eggworg/discordbot/README.md

 If you don't have Java installed yet, click [here](https://java.com/en/download/) to download the latest available version.

 If your OS is Windows, please don't use notepad!
 Instead, consider downloading a dedicated text editor with .ini supported syntax highlighting such as [Notepad++](https://notepad-plus-plus.org/).

+`;` are comments.
+They're here to assist you through the settings file.
+After you finish editing `Settings.ini`, it's time to run the bot.

+### Starting the bot

+Before you actually run the bot, you will need to add the bot user to your discord server.